propelling-coding/Void-gaming-tutorial/README.md

 PAM is the library used for authentication on Linux.
 When we edit /etc/pam.d/login and add our line, we are telling it that whenever there is a login to TTY, automatically execute pam_limits.so, which is a session module that will cause limit.conf to be read and run, changing the limits.
 Similarly, by changing /etc/pam.d/lightdm, whenever lightdm authenticates us, pam_limits.so will be read, enforcing the new limits.

-From my understanding, the increase of vm.max_map_count has to be done because each file descriptor is memory mapped area, so if there are alot of them, we also need to ensure that there is allowed to be alot of memory mapped areas.
+From my understanding, the increase of vm.max_map_count has to be done because modern games create ALOT of virtual memory mappings.
+Therefore, we need to ensure that there is allowed to be alot of memory mapped areas.
 I cannot entirely validate if this is why, but proton logs will complain if this is not increased.

 Fsync and NTsync are newer, more optimized ways of doing what Esync achieves, however it necessary to have a fallback, hence why we still setup esync (and fsync, as I believe it to benefits from these parameters).